 The initial presentation is identical to severe idiopathic pulmonary hypertension of the newborn.
 However, infants with ACDMPV do not respond, or respond only transiently to therapies that are usually effective in reversing this condition.
 Infants with ACDMPV do not improve despite maximal support in the intensive care nursery including mechanical ventilation, nitric oxide, and extracorporeal membrane oxygenation (ECMO).

-The ACD Association has grown to close to 200 registered families from around the world and there are more than 100 cases of ACDMPV reported in medical literature worldwide.
-The incidence or prevalence of ACDMPV is not yet known, but there are clearly more cases than those that have been reported formally in the literature.
+The ACDA has grown to over 200 families from around the world.
+Worldwide, there are only a few hundred cases of ACDMPV reported formally in the medical literature since first identified in 1948.
+The incidence or prevalence of ACDMPV is not yet known but there are almost certainly more cases than those officially reported.
 For several reasons, these case reports almost certainly underestimate the true prevalence of ACDMPV.
 First, the definitive diagnosis of ACDMPV currently depends on histological examination of lung tissue on autopsy or ante mortem lung biopsy, and neither of these diagnostic modalities is universally pursued in the setting of a critically ill or dying newborn.
 Second, many infants born with ACDMPV have associated malformations in other organ systems that may allow the lung pathology to go undetected.
 Third, the diagnosis may be missed by pathologists unfamiliar with the disorder.
 It seems likely that some cases originally classified as idiopathic persistent pulmonary hypertension of the newborn (PPHN) may actually have been ACDMPV.
 Last, evidence is mounting to suggest that a less severe phenotype compatible with prolonged survival might exist, although definitive diagnostic criteria for this group are yet to be established.

 No geographic pattern is apparent; cases have been distributed worldwide.
 More than 90% of affected infants are born at term, and in greater than 60% of cases, onset of cyanosis and respiratory failure occurs within 48 hours of birth.
 Most of the cases have been sporadic, de novo events, but approximately 10% involved siblings, suggesting a heritable form of the disease.
 For additional information, please refer to the information on ACDMPV genetics HERE.